Undergraduate Course Catalog 2016-2017

 MEFB Core Curriculum

-The MEFB major uses core curriculum similar to the biology B.S. core.
+The MEFB major uses a core curriculum similar to the biology B.S. core.
 It constitutes an integrated sequence of courses imparting basic knowledge of biology to expose students to the breadth of knowledge inherent in the biological sciences.
-The core allows a student to obtain a broad background in biology and related physical sciences and math and prepares them for upper-level courses in marine, estuarine, and freshwater biology.
+The core allows a student to obtain a broad background in biology and related physical sciences and math, and prepares them for upper-level courses in marine, estuarine, and freshwater biology.

 Biological Sciences Core Curriculum Courses

 BIOL 412, Introductory Biology: Evolution, Biodiversity, and Ecology

 CHEM 403 & 404, General Chemistry

 CHEM 545/546, Organic Chemistry